East Grand Forks, Minnesota: Local events

-East Grand Forks has several annual local community events, such as the Catfish Days and the Frosty Bobber fishing tournaments, Heritage Days, and arts and crafts shows.
-EGF shares certain events with Grand Forks, such as the Potato Bowl parade and First Night, a New Year's celebration that's alcohol free.
-Catfish Days, based on an annual summer catfishing tournament, attracts people from all over the United States and Canada.
-It is one of the largest fishing tournaments in the region.
+East Grand Forks has several annual local community events, such as the Catfish Days and Frosty Bobber fishing tournaments, Heritage Days, and arts and crafts shows.
+EGF shares certain events with Grand Forks, such as the Potato Bowl parade and First Night, an alcohol-free New Year's celebration.
+Catfish Days, based on an annual summer catfishing tournament, attracts people from all over the U.S. and Canada.
+It is one of the region's largest fishing tournaments.

 Each June, the Grand Cities Art Fest takes place in the downtowns of Grand Forks and East Grand Forks.
 The city holds an Art & Wine Walk one Saturday each month during the summer.
 A farmer's market is another popular event.
-Local produce and craft items are for sale in the Town Square on Saturdays, starting in late June and running until late September.
+Local produce and craft items are for sale in the Town Square on Saturdays from late June till late September.

 Media

 East Grand Forks has a local weekly newspaper, The Exponent.
 Otherwise, the town is served by the media of Grand Forks and KROX of Crookston, Minnesota.
-Radio stations KZLT and KGFK broadcasting from Grand Forks, North Dakota are licensed to East Grand Forks.
+Radio stations KZLT and KGFK broadcasting from Grand Forks are licensed to East Grand Forks.